Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Results

 \subsection{Energy spectrum}

+The spectra were produced using the \textit{NICER} (0.8--12~keV) data.
+We have excluded the spectrum above 12~keV and below 0.8~keV due to the poor source count rate statistics in these ranges.
+The \textit{NICER} spectra were fitted using \texttt{XSPEC} v12.11.0 and model parameters were varied independently.
+We tested different simple single-component models like high energy \texttt{cut-off power-law}, \texttt{bbody}, and \texttt{compTT} as well as combinations of models like \texttt{power-law+bbody}, \texttt{diskbb+bknpower}, and \texttt{po}$\times $\texttt{highEcut+bobdyrad} to fit the source spectra.
+The spectra were well fitted with a blackbody emission and a power-law component with a high-energy cut-off and an iron emission line at 6.4~keV, also modeled using a Gaussian.
+The blackbody has been introduced along with a simple power-law to model the soft excess component \citep{Hi04ApJ}.
+To find the effect of absorption by hydrogen, all model components were multiplied by a photo-electric absorption model.

-We have studied the energy spectrum using NICER/XTI data and compare the variation of spectral parameters near the same flux level of the earlier outburst.
-Earlier, the spectrum of the source was modeled using absorbed power-law with a high energy cut-off and an iron emission line near 6.4 keV \citep{Gu19}.
-We have applied an absorbed power-law continuum model and an additional blackbody emission is introduced which improves the fit statistics.
-This model is good enough to describe the spectral continuum at lower flux limits, which becomes more complex at higher flux levels as observed during the giant outburst of 2018 \citep{Gu19}.
-The additional emission near 6.4 keV is modeled using a Gaussian component, which provides a reduced $\chi^{2}$ value of $\sim$1.0.
-The radius of the BB emission region is estimated using the normalization of the BB model.
-The energy spectrum with the best-fitted models is shown in Fig. \ref{fig:spectrum} where the bottom panels of the Fig. \ref{fig:spectrum} show the residuals.
-The energy spectrum of the X-ray pulsar can be well fitted with a power-law ({\tt powerlaw} in {\tt XSPEC}) and blackbody emission component ({\tt bbody} in {\tt XSPEC}) along with a photoelectric absorption ({\tt phabs} in {\tt XSPEC}).
-The NICER spectrum in the energy range 0.7--12 keV is well described with blackbody emission with temperature (kT$_{bb}$) $\sim$ 2.8 keV with hydrogen column density $\sim$1.2 $\times$ $10^{22}$ cm$^{-2}$.
-The NICER X-ray flux in the 0.7--12 keV energy range is $\sim$5.0$\times$ 10$^{-10}$ ergs cm$^{-2}$ s$^{-1}$.
-Table \ref{tab:Spec} shows the different spectral parameters for the best-fitted values.
-We have also looked for the variation of spectral parameters with X-ray flux.
-The source has experienced a significant change in its spectral shape.
-The photon index decreased as the flux increased and showed a negative correlation below the flux level of 8 $\times$ 10$^{-10}$ erg cm$^{-2}$ s$^{-1}$, which implies at the brighter phase of the source the X-ray emission was harder.
-Near the peak of the outburst, the photon index was $\sim$1.3.
-We have used few earlier NICER data near the same flux level for the sake of comparison.
-The photon index showed a consistent value with the earlier observation at the same flux level.
-Hydrogen column density and the blackbody temperature also did not show any significant variation in the same flux level.
+We have studied the energy spectra using \textit{NICER}/XTI data and compared the variation of spectral parameters near the same flux levels with the earlier outburst in 2018.
+Earlier, the spectra of the source were modeled using an absorbed power-law with a high energy cut-off and an iron emission line near 6.4~keV \citep{Gu19}.
+We have applied an absorbed power-law continuum model, and an additional blackbody emission has been introduced, which improves the fit statistics.
+This model is good enough to describe the spectral continuum at lower flux limits, which becomes more complex at higher flux levels, as observed during the giant outburst of 2018 \citep{Gu19}.
+The additional emission near 6.4~keV is modeled using a Gaussian component, which provides a reduced $\chi ^{2}$ value of $\sim $1.0.